eonlight/roomfinder/README.md

 Nothing to do right now, if you have sugestions, please feel free to ask.

-Edit and do whatever you want with the code, it helped me find a place to live.
+Edit and do whatever you want with the code, it helped me find a place to live, maybe it will also help you.